Gender

 Child having arm measured.

-Globally, we advocate for this work by disseminating best practices from our programs in partnership with ministries of health, publishing op-eds, and speaking at events like the UN General Assembly, World Health Assembly, and the Commission on the Status of Women.
-Currently, we are working with Integrate Health through a joint Clinton Global Initiative commitment to strengthen and sustain gender-responsive community health worker programs across four countries, as well as to develop and disseminate lessons learned to accelerate similar efforts across Africa.
+Globally, we advocate for this work by disseminating best practices from our programs in partnership with ministries of health, publishing lessons learned and best practices, and speaking at events like the UN General Assembly, World Health Assembly, and the Commission on the Status of Women.
+Through a joint Clinton Global Initiative commitment to action, launched in 2022 in partnership with Integrate Health, we have worked to strengthen and sustain gender-responsive community health worker programs across four countries, as well as to develop and disseminate lessons learned to accelerate similar efforts across Africa.
+Together, we developed a Framework for Action with 16 recommendations for governments and partners to drive gender equity in community health programs, addressing the challenges women community health workers face across all stages of their careers.

 Internally, we also maintain a gender mainstreaming working group that serves as advisors across the organization and provides input into our Diversity, Equity, and Inclusion strategy.